 The corners of the screen are rounded too much for our liking and gives a feel of cutting out a part of the screen.
-The phone, although boasting a bezel-less design, has considerable bezels and that ever ugly chin that we all hate but we guess you have to accept this design language as a norm in midrange phone.
+The phone, although boasting a bezel-less design, has considerable bezels and that ever ugly chin that we all hate but we guess you have to accept this design language as a norm in midrange phone.back to menu ↑

 Like many other Chinese Smartphone manufacturers, Oppo also has its custom overlay over the stock android known as ColorOS.
 Oppo A7 comes with the colorOS version 5.2 which is based on Android Oreo 8.1.0.

 Comparing it with Huawei’s EMUI, you’ll find many similarities here with subtle differences.
 Like, both have no app drawer by default.
-Both the softwares can be customized with themes and other gimmicks.
-However, in Color OS you get a smart assistant at the end of home screen which you won’t be able to turn off which in turn makes it more agitating.
-Like the EMUI, the ColorOS also has a game mode to provide you a seamless gaming experience.
+Both the software can be customized with themes and other gimmicks.
+However, in Color OS you get a smart assistant at the end of the home screen which you won’t be able to turn off which in turn makes it more agitating.
+Like the EMUI, the ColorOS also has a game mode to provide you with seamless gaming experience.

 However, there is a cool feature called Full Screen Multitasking lets you open an app as a floating window and chat over a video when in landscape mode.
 Only a few apps support this feature right now, but I hope that more follow suit.

 One thing that bugs me is the notification system on ColorOS.
 For instance, when you get a notification, you cannot remove them by just swiping.
 You have to swipe them and then press the bin icon to remove the notification.
 Why is there an extra step for removing a notification?
 I have no clue.